 - Financial aid and scholarships, some solely for business students

-The traditional M.B.A. is our most conventional option, with courses offered at Wayne State's main campus in Detroit, on satellite campuses throughout southeast Michigan, and online.
+The traditional M.B.A. is our most conventional option, with courses offered at Wayne State's main campus in Detroit and online.

 Many courses in the traditional M.B.A. program are offered both on-campus and online, so students have options and can choose the learning method that works best for them.